Stan Pietkiewicz

 Born in Huntsville, Alabama, Pietkiewicz was selected with the second pick of the seventh round in the 1978 NBA draft by the Buffalo Braves.
 In 1978, the Braves moved their franchise to California, and became the San Diego Clippers.
-Pietkiewicz was a member of the San Diego Clippers' inaugural roster, during the 1978–79 season.
+Pietkiewicz was a member of the Clippers' inaugural roster, during the 1978–79 season.
 After signing two 10-day contracts with the Dallas Mavericks in 1981, he was signed for the remainder of the 1980–81 season, during which he played 36 games, averaging 3.9 points, 1.1 rebounds and 1.8 assists per game.

+Pietkiewicz played for the Anchorage Northern Knights of the Continental Basketball Association (CBA) during the 1978–79 season and was selected to the All-CBA First Team.

 After his NBA career, Pietkiewicz played professionally in Italy.

 In 2007, Stan Pietkiewicz's son John signed a letter of intent to play with the Flagler College men's basketball team in 2007–08.